silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/README.md

 ### Train
 Because we use the output of the first-stage object detection as the input of the second-stage classification model, and the input of the classification model must be a fixed size; hence, when training the second-stage classification model to get the severity score, please crop fixed-size defect features from images to use as training data for classification models.
-One classification model can only score one type of defect's severity.
-In other words, one must train the number of models equal to the number of defects to give the severity score.
+A classification model can only score the severity of one defect.
+In other words, the number of trained classification models must be equal to the number of defect types that you want to give a severity score
 [Object detection training guide](https://github.com/silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-With-Severity-Score/blob/master/object_detection/README.md)
 [Classification training guide](https://github.com/silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-With-Severity-Score/blob/master/classification/README.md)